 He also serves as chairman of the Puerto Rico/Caribbean Hurricane Relief & Transition Committee for Miami-Dade Delegation, and supported Spanish-language television production to increase civic awareness among Miami’s Hispanic populations.
 One of his closest held successes is the co-creation of new programs to reduce violence among at-risk youth in our community.

 A dedicated public servant, retired police captain, and proud veteran, Robert has fought hard for working families, students, and the environment.
-The Community Newspapers endorses his goal of continuing to do good work for the people of Florida by being re-elected to District 118 this fall.
+The Community Newspapers endorses his goal of continuing to do good work for the people of Florida by being re-elected to District 118 next month.